xmuyulab/Diamond/README.md

 docker run -it --name diamond_test -v /path/to/Diamond/:/mnt/Diamond zeroli/diamond:1.0 bash
 ```

-Docker starts a container named diamond_test and opens a Bash command line within the container for you to control individual components of Diamond.
-Besides, it is strongly recommended to add -v parameter for implementing data and scripts mounting: mount the local volume /path/to/Diamond (from your machine) to /mnt/Diamond (to your container) instead of directly copy them into the container.
-After completion, your will enter the container, and you will find that all software tools are installed in the /mnt/software directory.
+Docker starts a container named `diamond_test` and opens a Bash command line within the container for you to control individual components of Diamond.
+Besides, it is strongly recommended to add `-v` parameter for implementing data and scripts mounting: mount the local volume `/path/to/Diamond` (from your machine) to `/mnt/Diamond` (to your container) instead of directly copy them into the container.
+After completion, your will enter the container, and you will find that all software tools are installed in the `/mnt/software` directory.
 Type in `exit` and press `Enter`, or hit `Ctrl+D` to exit the container.

 ## Nextflow Scripts Execution
 Nextflow has been added into the environment variables, and you can execute `nextflow --help` command to any path in the container created above to ensure Nextflow can be correctly used.
-The Nextflow script is saved as a pipeline.nf file in the Diamond folder.
+The Nextflow script is saved as a `pipeline.nf` file in the Diamond folder.

 The SWATH-MS Gold Standard (SGS) data sets are available from the PeptideAtlas raw data repository with accession number [PASS00289](https://db.systemsbiology.net/sbeams/cgi/PeptideAtlas/PASS_View?identifier=PASS00289).
-We select the raw SGS data sets of yeast and store them in a specific folder, for example, the /Diamond/data/profile.
-Centroid data, which can be obtained by preprocessing raw data with ProteoWizard [ProteoWizard] are preferable for library-free mode of Diamond and are recommendably stored in the /Diamond/data/centroid folder.
+We select the raw SGS data sets of yeast and store them in a specific folder, for example, the `/Diamond/data/profile`.
+Centroid data, which can be obtained by preprocessing raw data with ProteoWizard [ProteoWizard] are preferable for library-free mode of Diamond and are recommendably stored in the `/Diamond/data/centroid` folder.

-Assuming your are in the Diamond folder, containing yeast MS data, the common folder and pipeline.nf.
+Assuming your are in the Diamond folder in the container, containing yeast MS data, the common folder and pipeline.nf.
 Now you can start Diamond with the aim to build an assay library by executing the following command:

 ```shell
 nextflow run pipeline.nf --workdir "/mnt/Diamond" --centroid "/mnt/Diamond/data/centroid/*.mzXML" --profile "/mnt/Diamond/data/profile/*.mzXML" --fasta "/mnt/Diamond/common/sgs_yeast_decoy.fasta" --winodws "/mnt/Diamond/common/win.tsv.32" --windowsNumber "32"
 ```

-Maybe you need to specify the absolute path for the pipeline.nf file, just like /mnt/Diamond/pipeline.nf.
-The data processing results will be stored in the folder named results under the workdir directory by default.
+Maybe you need to specify the absolute path for the `pipeline.nf` file, just like `/mnt/Diamond/pipeline.nf`.
+The data processing results will be stored in the folder named `results` under the workdir directory by default.
 Please execute `nextflow run pipeline.nf --help` or refer to the Help Message section to view the detailed information of parameter passing.

 The assay library and the irt file are also available at [PASS00289](https://db.systemsbiology.net/sbeams/cgi/PeptideAtlas/PASS_View?identifier=PASS00289), you can download them into the `/Diamond/data` folder in your local machine and implement the library-based mode of Diamond.